-- (c) Nominations shall be made by the Advisory Committee, which shall announce the upcoming election to all members of the voting faculty and invite recommendations of persons to be nominated.
-The Committee shall select and submit the names of at least two qualified persons.
-The nominee receiving the highest number of votes in the election shall be deemed elected, unless he or she has failed to receive a majority of the votes cast.
-In that event, a run-off election shall be held between those who received the highest and the next highest number of votes in the previous election, and the person receiving the highest number of votes in the run-off election shall be deemed elected.
-Interim vacancies in the office of chair of the faculty shall be filled through appointment by the Advisory Committee. - § 3-2.
-The secretary of the faculty. (a) The secretary of the faculty shall keep minutes of all meetings of the General Faculty and of the Faculty Council and enter them in the permanent minute books of the faculty, conduct all elections of the General Faculty and the Faculty Council, and conduct correspondence pertaining to elections and actions of the two faculty bodies.
-He or she shall maintain files of all nominations and citations for honorary degrees and special awards and shall also maintain records of the charge, membership, and duration of all committees about which he or she is notified pursuant to § 4-1(b). - (b) The secretary of the faculty shall serve for a term of five years and shall be eligible for reelection.
-The Advisory Committee shall nominate one member of the voting faculty for the position.
-The Faculty Council, after opportunity has been given for additional nominations from the floor, shall proceed to elect a secretary of the faculty. - § 3-3.
+(c) Nominations are made by the Advisory Committee, which announces the upcoming election to all members of the voting faculty and invites recommendations of persons to be nominated.
+The Committee selects and submits the names of at least two qualified persons.
+The nominee receiving the highest number of votes in the election is elected, unless he or she has failed to receive a majority of the votes cast.
+In that event, a run-off election is held between those who received the highest and the next highest number of votes in the previous election, and the person receiving the highest number of votes in the previous election.
+Interim vacancies in the office of chair of the faculty are filled through appointment by the Advisory Committee.

+§ 3-2.
+The secretary of the faculty. (a) The secretary of the faculty keeps minutes of all meetings of the General Faculty and of the Faculty Council and enters them in the permanent minute books of the faculty, conducts all elections of the General Faculty and the Faculty Council, and conducts correspondence pertaining to elections and actions of the two faculty bodies.
+He or she maintains files of all nominations and citations for honorary degrees and special awards and also maintains records of the charge, membership, and duration of all committees about which he or she is notified pursuant to § 4-1(b).

+(b) The secretary of the faculty serves for a term of five years and is eligible for re-election.
+The Advisory Committee nominates one member of the voting faculty for the position.
+The Faculty Council, after opportunity has been given for additional nominations from the floor, proceeds to elect a secretary of the faculty.

+§ 3-3.
 The faculty marshal.
 The faculty marshal is appointed by the chancellor from among the voting faculty for a renewable five-year term.
-In making or renewing an appointment to this position, the chancellor shall seek the advice of the Advisory Committee.
-The faculty marshall shall assist the chancellor in planning commencement ceremnoies, the annual observance of University Day, and other University-wide academic convocations and ceremonies, and shall bear the marshal's staff at the head of the academic procession on all such occasions. - § 3-4.
+In making or renewing an appointment to this position, the chancellor seeks the advice of the Advisory Committee.
+The faculty marshal assists the chancellor in planning commencement ceremonies, the annual observance of University Day, and other University-wide academic convocations and ceremonies, and bears the marshal's staff at the head of the academic procession on all such occasions.

+§ 3-4.
 The faculty athletics representative.
-The faculty athletics representative is apointed by the chancellor from among the voting faculty for an indefinite term, subject to formal review at least every five yeaers.
-In making an appointment to this position or reviewing the incumbent, the chancellor shall follow a process established with the advice and consent of the Advisory Committee.
+The faculty athletics representative is appointed by the chancellor from among the voting faculty for an indefinite term, subject to formal review at least every five years.
+In making an appointment to this position or reviewing the incumbent, the chancellor follows a process established with the advice and consent of the Advisory Committee.
 The faculty athletics representative is the University's voting delegate to the Athletic Coast Conference and the University's faculty representative within the National Collegiate Athletic Association.
-He or she shall make an annual report to the Faculty Council and shall make special reports to the Council from time to time as may be requested by the Agenda Committee. - § 3-5.
+He or she makes an annual report to the Faculty Council and makes special reports to the Council from time to time as may be requested by the Agenda Committee.

+§ 3-5.
 Faculty Assembly Delegation. (a) The delegation of the General Faculty to the Faculty Assembly of The University of North Carolina is composed of four members elected by the voting faculty and the chair of the faculty or the chair's designee.
 The chair of the faculty designates the chair of the delegation.
 The Committee on University Government may amend the provisions of this paragraph with respect to the number of members of the delegation when required by a change in the number of members of the Faculty Assembly apportioned to the University.
-Such amendments shall be reported promptly to the secretary of the faculty and by him or her to the General Faculty.
+Such amendments are reported promptly to the secretary of the faculty and by him or her to the General Faculty.